PMS treatment: Natural remedies for PMS to harmonise your hormones

 PMS and PMDD explained

-About 80 percent of menstruating people experience PMS - the collective term given to a range of symptoms in the luteal, or premenstrual phase, but only about half of them seek support.
+About 80 percent of menstruating women experience PMS - the collective term given to a range of symptoms in the luteal, or premenstrual phase, but only about half of them seek support.
 These symptoms typically begin 5 to 10 days before menstruation and taper off once the bleed begins.

-People with PMS often report feeling tired, grumpy, short-tempered, frustrated, emotional, sensitive, quick to cry, and ‘not themselves’.
+Those with PMS often report feeling tired, grumpy, short-tempered, frustrated, emotional, sensitive, quick to cry, and ‘not themselves’.

 But the symptoms of PMDD are more severe, and more likely to include episodes of irrational rage, fighting with loved ones, being unable to concentrate, feelings of hopelessness, suicidal thoughts, and being too tired or unmotivated to even get out of bed.